scriptingLover/CS-CPU-Emulated/README.md

 You can use the global keyword for a callable function.
 Comments must be on a seperate line from the code.

+The input file will be in the same directory as the program and it will have to be called "input.txt".

 OPcode:
 ```
 (N = null, A = A register, B = B register, T = All)